Trotter product formulae for $*$-automorphisms of quantum lattice systems: Setting

 We conclude this section with a joint corollary of Proposition~\ref{prop:DynamicsIsAlmostLocalObservable} \& \ref{prop:ActionOfDeltas}.
-They state firstly that the set $\caL(Z)$ of almost local observables belongs to the domain of $\tau_t^\Phi$ and $\delta^\Phi$ and secondly that it is invariant under the action of $\tau_t^\Phi$ and $\delta^\Phi$ for any $t$ in a compact interval and arbitrary $Z \in \caP_{\rm fin}(\Gamma)$.
+For any $Z \in \caP_{\rm fin}(\Gamma)$, the set $\caL(Z)$ of almost local observables is invariant under the action of $\tau_t^\Phi$ and $\delta^\Phi$ for any $t$ in a compact interval.
 It follows in particular that Duhamel's formula and its iterates to arbitrary order are well-defined.

 \begin{cor} Let $H\in\caL$ with interaction $\Phi\in\caB$.
 The function $t\mapsto \tau_t^\Phi$ is infinitely often strongly differentiable on the algebra of almost local observables.
 In particular if $O\in\caL(Z)$ for some $Z\in\caP_{\mathrm{fin}}(\Gamma)$, then Duhamel's formula